Genivia/RE-flex/doc/index.md

 2. Rewrite the patterns to match both `\n` and `\r\n` to allow DOS CRLF input.
-   This is option is fast to process input, but requires specialized patterns and the matched text will include `\r` (CR) characters that may need to be dealt with by the application code.
+   This is option is fast to process input, but requires specialized patterns and the matched multi-line text will include `\r` (CR) characters that may need to be dealt with by the application code.

 To rewrite your patterns to support DOS CRLF matching: